“Whatever music you play or sing, your aim is to express musical ideas, not spew out notes.”

 In their estimation, students should practice new repertoire mechanically – that is, students should “get the notes” – and pursue interpretation afterward.

-I knew that numerous teachers shared that opinion, but I argued for the reverse approach.
-I still do.
+I knew that numerous teachers shared that opinion, but I advocated for the reverse approach.

 Musical Ideas First